-The aim of these workshops is not only to show you different exercise that you can do at home when you baby is sleeping but also to empower you with the tools to maintain a healthy wait, which means no drastic diet changes.
+The aim of these workshops is not only to show you different exercise that you can do at home when your baby is sleeping but also to empower you with the tools to maintain a healthy weight, which means no drastic diet changes.

 It’s all about balance and having a healthy relationship with food.
-Life is honestly to short and if you want that glass of wine then go for it!
+Life is honestly too short and if you want that glass of wine then go for it!

-What is your relationship with your body since having Willow?
+What is your relationship with your body since having your kids?

-I look back to pre pregnancy body and I think to myself “why was I so hard to myself back then!“ I was lucky enough to be slim and not have to do anything!
-Now I have had to really work at getting back into shape, as I am the first one to admit that I love food too much to do any drastic diets.
+I look back to the pre-pregnancy body and I think to myself “why was I so hard to myself back then!”
+I was lucky enough to be slim and not have to do anything!
+Now I have had to really work at getting back into shape.
+I am the first one to admit that I love food too much to do any drastic diets.

-I am back the same size as I was pre pregnant, however, I am a lot fitter and stronger.
+I’m back to the same size as I was pre-pregnant, however, I am a lot fitter and stronger.
 I think there is a difference between just being skinny and being fit, at our workshops we teach you how to be fit.

-What kind of role model do you want to be for you’re daughter?
+What kind of role model do you want to be for your daughter?
 What are the most important qualities you wish to pass on to her?

-Every day we teach Willow manners, she says please when she wants something, Thank you and always says Hi and Bye.
+Every day we teach Willow manners.
+She says please when she wants something.
+Thank you after.
+And always says Hi and Bye.
 When I ask her to do something I always say “Willow can you please pack your toys away etc.…”

-My pet hate is bad manners so that is something I have instilled into her from very early on, as it is not hard to be a polite person.
+My pet hate is bad manners so that is something I have instilled into her from very early on.
+It is not hard to be a polite person.

-Earlier in the year you wrote a blog about the pitfalls of social media and negativity that can come when putting yourself out there.
-Unfortunately, this is especially true for mums who put themselves out there sharing their personal accounts of motherhood – do you have any advise for other who experiences the same thing?
+Earlier in the year, you wrote a blog about the pitfalls of social media and negativity that can come when putting yourself out there.
+Unfortunately, this is especially true for mums who put themselves out there sharing their personal accounts of motherhood.
+Do you have any advice for others who experiences the same thing?

 Social media is a part of life and is only growing.
-As you mentioned though with the good comes a lot of bad and negativity where people sit behind the masks of their computer and write negative comments in order for themselves to fill better about their unhappy lives.
+As you mentioned though with the good comes a lot of bad and negativity.
+Where people sit behind the masks of their computer and write negative comments.
+Just in order for themselves to feel better about their unhappy lives.

-I don’t live in a world where I expect everyone to love me or agree with my choices however I have been brought up with manners and as the cliché go’s if you wouldn’t say it to my face then why even bother saying anything at all.
+I don’t live in a world where I expect everyone to love me or agree with my choices.
+However, I have been brought up with manners.
+And as the cliché goes, if you wouldn’t say it to my face then why even bother saying anything at all.

 When it comes to the negativity the way I look at it is ‘Silence is the best reply to fools’